Solar rebate in SA

 - The system is under 100kW in size

-The federal solar rebate in SA can reduce the cost of your solar panels by up to 25%, depending on your system size, your location within South Australia, and how soon you install your system.
-The table below shows that an average-sized solar system of 6.6kW can expect a solar rebate of approximately $1,800.
+The federal solar rebate in SA can reduce the cost of solar panel installation by up to 25%.
+The exact rebate value varies depending on your system size and your location within South Australia.

 SA STC solar rebate value